Himalaya Diwas – 9 September

 The day is dedicated to the conservation and protection of the Himalayas, from glacier, river, mountain, living, spirituality to every aspect of the Himalayas is affected for some reason.

 The Himalayas are currently undergoing rapid change, they are losing their fertility power in the face of severe soil erosion.
 The major challenges faced by the Himalayas are increasing population, rampant urbanization, unchecked deforestation, melting of glaciers and other such ecological disruptions are rapidly triggering disasters of the kind that occurred in Kedarnath.

 The condition of the Himalayas from Jammu and Kashmir, Himachal, Uttarakhand Himalayas to the Northeast Himalayas of the country is the same.
-A lot of damage have been done by hydropower projects and dams that are being built or roads that are being dug in the Uttarakhand Himalayas.
-The same can be seen in Jammu and Kashmir, Himachal, Sikkim, Arunachal and other states of Northeast India.
+A lot of damage has been done by hydropower projects and dams that are being built or roads that are being dug in the Uttarakhand Himalayas.
+The same can be seen in Jammu and Kashmir, Himachal, Sikkim, Arunachal, and other states of Northeast India.

 The Himalayas are not able to fulfill the growing appetite of water and electricity of the country and Himalayas is being trampled with impudence and vulgarity.
 There are no public policies regarding Himalayan mountains, glaciers, rivers, catchment areas, forests, agricultural holdings and consolidation, canals, irrigation, horticulture, fisheries, animal husbandry, wildlife, and human relations, rainwater management, etc.